samson84/tarock-sheet/README.md

 # TODO

-- [ ] refactor can silent, do not leak bids details to contract layer
-  - [ ] Add canSilent method to contract too.
-  - [ ] refactor ContractsTable to use the new can silent on contracts.
 - [ ] ContractsTable
   - [ ] Refactor the design extract Row instead of factory object to make or add onChange method to the valueGetter easier the change the specific element.
 - [ ] ContractsTable, actions